Robert Hunter (lyricist): Personal life and death

 Hunter married artist Maureen Hunter in 1982, and they had three children.
+One of these children, a son, died in the late 80s.
+His youngest child was born in 1991.
 Although an early member of the Church of Scientology, by 1999, Hunter no longer belonged to the organization.
 In 2013, he was compelled to go on a solo tour as a result of medical bills, after surviving a spinal cord abscess in the previous year.
 Hunter died at his home in San Rafael, California on September 23, 2019.
-He had recent surgery before his death.
+He had had recent surgery before his death.
 Upon hearing news of his demise, tributes and remembrances were shared from his former bandmates Bob Weir, Mickey Hart, Bill Kreutzmann, and Phil Lesh, alongside other musicians Jim Lauderdale, Trey Anastasio, John Mayer, Oteil Burbridge and Warren Haynes.